awslabs/duvet/design/witness/decisions.md

-- **Retrofit pass over the pre-existing annotations** (after the feature lands): the old `type=implication` annotations on `duvet-coverage`'s Phase 1–3 proofs predate any discharge mechanism; revisit which can be upgraded to test/implementation pairs discharged by this feature's own machinery, and whether the coverage-model spec's requirements can be bound further.
-A conversation, then work — deliberately deferred until the feature is committed.
+- **Retrofit pass over the pre-existing annotations** (after the feature lands): the old `type=implication` annotations on `duvet-coverage`'s Phase 1–3 proofs predate any discharge mechanism; they could be split into separated test/implementation elements discharged by this feature's machinery.
+  Deliberately a subsequent PR, and possibly not worth it: the feature's own confidence already comes from the golden corpus tests and the dogfooded witness spec — retrofitting the old annotations would add confidence to the *rest of the codebase*, a different goal on its own timeline.